Step-by-Step guide#

 sudo systemctl start cassandra

-With the DEB packages, Cassandra service could start automatically before configuring it: Stop it, remove the data and restart once the configuration is updated:
+• If the Cassandra service was started automatically before configuring it, it's recommended to stop it, remove existing data, and restart it once the configuration is updated.
+Execute the following commands:

 sudo systemctl stop cassandra